SSMV01/ccmd/README.md

     ccmd --setcsv <absolute_path_to_csv_file>
     ```

-    If you dont have a specific csv file you want to use, use the `default` csv file
+    If you don't have a specific csv file you want to use, use the `default` csv file
     ```sh
     ccmd --setcsv default
     ```